 The Light and Bright Color Palette Strategy

-Light colors reflect more photons, making rooms feel substantially larger.
-Research published in the Journal of Environmental Psychology found that increasing wall lightness can improve perceived room size by approximately 22%.
-This principle translates directly into paint and finish choices that transform cramped kitchens into airy spaces.
+Light colors reflect more light, making rooms measurably feel larger.
+Research published in the Journal of Environmental Psychology found that increasing wall lightness can improve perceived room size by approximately 22% - which is not a small perceptual shift.
+This principle translates directly into paint and finish choices that transform cramped kitchens without touching the architecture.
+What I've seen with clients is that the right palette makes the daily experience of being in the kitchen noticeably less tiring - the space stops fighting you.

 Effective palette choices include: